Brighton Jetty Classic

+Previous Winners

 Sculptures Competition

 The Brighton Jetty Classic Sculptures Competition was inspired by Brighton Surf Life Saving members after experiencing Sculptures at Cottesloe Beach, WA, the latter event modeled on the famous Bondi Sculptures.

 The vision is to continue to hold a major arts event in conjunction with the successful annual Brighton Jetty Classic Swim.
 The combination of both arts and sport is a unique and successful community event.
 Sculptures large and small for outdoor and indoor display are made from multi media compositions i.e. wood, wire, glass, metals, stone, clay, plastics, cement etc. During the event, sculptures are displayed both inside the Brighton Surf Club, and outside in the Bindara Reserve.
 In 2011 a "sculptures walk" was initiated.
 Chosen sculptures were placed on the esplanade to create a 400-metre walk from Beach Road to well north of the Brighton Jetty.
 This fabulous concept was expanded further in 2012, with more sculptures carefully placed with an ocean background.

 While continuing with the successful exhibition of indoor sculptures, the outdoor component of the sculptures competition has been turned into a walk along the esplanade, placing sculptures in a natural beach setting.
 Artists are encouraged to produce pieces that will match the location, combining art and the beach environment.
 2011 also added a new category for best environmental piece.

 2012 was a record breaking event with over 110 pieces entered.